Preparing for your visit to the Museum

 - After a while, add the question: Do you see anything else?

-These very simple questions do not require an in-depth knowledge, but foster close observation of formal and visual elements, help develop self-confidence and the ability to “see,” and get the dialogue rolling.
+These very simple questions do not require in-depth knowledge, but foster close observation of formal and visual elements, help develop self-confidence and the ability to “see,” and get the dialogue rolling.

 The tour process involves exchanging ideas, asking questions and participating in discussion.